 In terms of oral health, this chemical can be found in toothpaste and is often absorbed by the mouth into the body.
 It can damage the reproduction hormone and endocrine system, and for pregnant mothers, there is some very upsetting news as it does pass to your unborn child.

 This artificial sweetener is found in thousands of products throughout the US.
 Although it is one of the more controversial substances, it is still very frequently used.
 Studies have linked aspartame consumption to issues such as headaches, poor memory, and depression.

 A 2014 study revealed that higher intakes increased depressive levels and mood swings.
 Lower intakes, however, were still very much linked to a negative effect on cognition.

 Besides poor memory, aspartame has been linked to seizures, multiple sclerosis, tumors, and diabetes.
 It is something we should avoid in our oral health products and our food.

-Propylene glycol is another substance that is linked to causing seizures.
+Propylene glycol is another substance common in toothpaste that is linked to causing seizures.
 It is a vehicle for the delivery of many substances but has adverse effects on our health.
 This antifreeze breaks down and processes as formaldehyde in our bodies, which is a harmful chemical that can be fatal, cause respiratory issues and inflammatory responses on the skin.